 It’s hard to believe that today, 2020, after we have had a black president, we have gay marriages, we have come so far for equality for people who are “different” (their words not mine), that we still have people like this, people with such closed minds, such hardened hearts, yet this is a fact of life.

 The people that are complicit are not the barely educated Trump-loving, gun-toting right-wing rednecks but the ones in moderate, decent jobs that many people aspire to.
 Doctors, lawyers, politicians, business owners, bank managers, actors, the rich and famous.
 Add in a section of the police and emergency services that are allegedly supposed to be there to help and protect human life and you have a systematic problem inherent in society.

 You know the type.
-In fact, I have the for you.
+In fact, I have the screenshot for you.

 Please feel free to share.
 Oh, and give the poison dwarf as much shit as it deserves.

 As an historically oppressed minority, I take no shit from anyone.
 I fight fire with fire and have no time for racists, misogynists, homophobes, anti-Semites, or any other unreconstructed illiberal dinosaurs that belong under a rock.

 Intolerance and illiberalism must be fought tooth and nail.
 Never let the bastards win.
 Anyone has the right to protest, especially if they feel oppressed, unfairly treated, ignored, disenfranchised and discriminated against by the authorities and by society.

 I would also like to clarify that, while I deplore and condemn police brutality and anyone having their life cruelly snatched away by the authorities, I have no time for those who have sought to make a hero out of George Floyd either.
 If the reports are correct, this was a person with multiple drug convictions, prison sentences and a history of violent armed crime.